DNA Success Stories for Breaking Brick Walls

 At the Phillips DNA Project, Ron Phillips writes about his quest to determine whether the Rev. George Phillips of Watertown, Mass., is his paternal ancestor.
 Several sources suggest that the father of his most-distant known Phillips ancestor, Theophilus, was Zerobabel Phillips.
 Zerobabel was the first son of the Rev. George Phillips with his second wife, Elizabeth.
 But those sources don’t give any verifiable evidence, and other sources suggest that Zerobabel had no offspring.

-• The Verdict: The two identified descendants of the Rev. George Phillips indeed matched one another, suggesting that the reverend’s Y-DNA profile had been successfully identified.
+The two identified descendants of the Rev. George Phillips indeed matched one another, suggesting that the reverend’s Y-DNA profile had been successfully identified.
 Ron Phillips then compared his own Y-DNA results to the identified signature to determine whether he was also a match.
 The results showed that Ron Phillips’ Y-DNA was in fact not a match to the signature of the Rev. George Phillips.
+How is this a DNA success?
 This suggests that Theophilus Phillips was likely not the son of Zerobabel Phillips, and thus that Ron was not a descendant of the Rev. George Phillips.

 Sometimes, DNA testing creates a mystery instead of solving one.
 In 2012, Anne Marie Hadaway agreed to take a mitochondrial DNA (mtDNA) test her cousin had purchased.
 Because women pass mtDNA to their children, and mutations are rare, the test would examine Anne Marie’s mother’s mother’s mother’s (and so on) line back to ancient times.
 Although not then a genealogist, Anne Marie thought it would be interesting to learn about the ancient origins of her maternal line.
 But when her test results came back, Anne Marie was surprised that her mitochondrial DNA belonged to a distinctly American Indian haplogroup labeled A2.